JosephPB/Protein/README.md

 This model simulates the folding of a randomly generated protein, given certain input parameters (length, temperature of solution, interaction energies etc.) on an infinite lattice.

+## Documentation
+For more information on the background, references and an application of this programme see the paper ```A Lattice Simulation Approach to Protein Folding```.

 ## Getting Started

 Clone the repository: